Last updated: 27 October 2025

 To enter the UK, you may need to apply for a visa.
 A visa can also be called “entry clearance”.
-Most visas for the UK require an application before you travel to the UK.
+Most visas for the UK require you to make an application before you travel to the UK.

 It is a good idea to try to get legal advice before submitting a visa application, as the process can be complicated.
 However, you can also use this information to help you.

 All visas are time limited.
 This means you will need to renew your visa if you wish to stay longer.
 If you do not or cannot renew your visa, you will be classified as an overstayer.
-Overstaying is an immigration offence, and the Home Office frequently uses “poor immigration history” as a reason to refuse applications for leave to remain.
+Overstaying is an immigration offence, and may affect your ability to stay in the UK.
+The Home Office frequently uses “poor immigration history” as a reason to refuse applications for leave to remain.

 Read this page for information about the different types of visas to enable entry to the UK.
 On this page you will find the following information: